stanford-cocolab/cocolab.stanford.edu/psych204.md

 ##Week of April 7
 Conditioning and inference.
 Causal vs. statistical dependency.
 Patterns of inference.

-Homework: Excercises on Conditioning and Patterns of Inference.
+Homework: Exercises on Conditioning and Patterns of Inference.

 Readings: